Import Car Insurance

 Imported car categories

-These are vehicles that are built outside the EU and do not conform to European standards.
+These are vehicles that are built outside the EU and do not conform to official European Union standards.
 Cars imported from Japan or America fall into this category.
 Grey imports are the most difficult to get insurance cover for, for the reasons stated above.

 In addition, before your imported car is legal to drive on UK roads, the car must undergo a testing process called the Single Vehicle Approval Scheme.

-These are cars manufactured inside the EU.
+During the Brexit transition phase, the rules for importing parallel imports may be subject to change.
+Currently, parallel imports are cars manufactured inside the EU.
 Getting insurance for a parallel import is a simpler process, as vehicles within the EU often have to meet the same standards.
 Insurance is likely to be cheaper than for grey imports.